3 US Marines killed, 20 injured in an aircraft crash in Australia during a training exercise

 “We acknowledge that this is a terrible incident,” Fyles said.
 “The Northern Territory government stands by to offer whatever assistance is required.”

-Australian Prime Minister Anthony Albanese said only Americans were injured in the crash that happened during Exercise Predators Run, which involves the militaries of the United States, Australia, Indonesia, the Philippines, and East Timor.
+Australian Prime Minister Anthony Albanese said only Americans were injured in the crash when happened during Exercise Predators Run, which involves the militaries of the United States, Australia, Indonesia, the Philippines and East Timor.

+The 12-day exercise is scheduled to end Sept.
+7. It involves troops on land, in the sea and in the air.

 The Osprey that crashed was one of two that had flown from Darwin to Melville on Sunday, Murphy said.

-The U.S. military was also taking part in a multination military exercise in July when four Australian personnel were killed in an army MRH-90 Taipan helicopter crash off the northeast Australian coast.
+The U.S. military was also taking part in a multination military exercise in July when four Australia personnel were killed in an army MRH-90 Taipan helicopter crash off the northeast Australian coast.